 - Issuing an arrest warrant.

 - Imposing extra fines.

 Are There Other Possible Outcomes of a Speeding Ticket?

 Depending on where you reside, you might get a ‘deferral’ if this is your first moving violation.
 A deferral means that you will pay the ticket fine, but your ticket will be dismissed after a certain period, provided that you do not commit any further offenses during that period.

-In conclusion, remember that, ignoring a speeding ticket will not magically make it go away; however, it might less-than-magically manifest more complications for you and lead you to far greater trouble down the road.
+In conclusion, remember that ignoring a speeding ticket will not magically make it go away; however, it might less-than-magically manifest more complications for you and lead you to far greater trouble down the road.
 Hence, it is better to address your speeding ticket as soon as possible.
-So, make sure to pay the fine and/or attend traffic school to prevent other inconveniences or financial losses.
+So, make sure to pay the fine and/or attend a traffic school to prevent other inconveniences or financial losses.
 Or, if you plan on fighting the ticket, contact an attorney without delay and provide them with all the details that you can.